sampreeth-inkulu/sampreeth-inkulu/README.md

 - 👋 Hello, I’m Sampreeth Inkulu !
 - 🎓 I graduated with a Bachelor's degree in Computer Science from IIT Kharagpur
-- 🏢 I'm currently working as a Software Engineer at Microsoft
+- 🏢 I'm currently working as a Software Engineer
 - 👀 I’m interested in building technologies for the future
-- 🌱 I’m currently learning about BlockChain, System Design
+- 🌱 I’m currently learning about Information Retrieval, System Design
 - 💞️ I’m open to collaborate for the good
 - 📫 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/sampreeth-inkulu)